10 REASONS TO SUPPORT THE Warren COUNTY SENIOR SERVICES LEVY

 9. |

-And, there is no other local program that could fill in.
-The levy provides about 88 percent of the funding for Warren County ESP.
+There is no other local program to take its place.
+The levy provides 89 percent of the funding for Hamilton County ESP.
 Other funding comes from federal and state sources (via Council on Aging), client donations and co-payments.

 |